-Paralympic Gold Medalist, World Record Holder and Ironman Triathlete Rudy Garcia-Tolson is on the #RoadToRio, competing in his fourth Paralympic Games.
-Rudy will be a favorite for gold in the men’s swimming 200IM and 100m breaststroke competitions.
+Paralympic Gold Medalist, World Record Holder and Ironman Triathlete Rudy Garcia-Tolson is competing in his fifth Paralympic Games.

 Since his first Paralympic Games in 2004 at the age of 16, Rudy has become an ambassador for Paralympic sport.
 Born with multiple birth defects, including Pterygium Syndrome, a club foot, webbed fingers and a cleft lip and palate, Tolson endured 15 surgeries by the age of five before telling his parents he’d rather have a double leg amputation.